PaulaBarteau/data-migration/NMMNH/Telework/Paula Barteau.markdown

 Today's objective: Flesh out Introduction to Equipment document, add formal equpment list as apendix.
 Read through all sections taking notes on what changes need to be made.
 Hours | Work Description
 -- | --
+2 | Reading through PPM and editing for clarity